intelie/gitbook-drilling/collector/monitoring.md

 ### The `internal` event

 Once per minute, every collector generates an event with many statistics associated to its health and the health of the sources of data.
-The events provided by different collectors are used by Intelie Live as a heartbeat, and provide a full view of the collectors infrastructure.
+The events provided by different collectors are used by INTELIE Live as a heartbeat, and provide a full view of the collectors infrastructure.

 ![\`internal\` event shown at the console](<../.gitbook/assets/image (462).png>)